-Studying at our Canterbury campus gives you a good opportunity to immerse yourself in both languages.
-There are many overseas students on campus, and our proximity to airports, the Channel ports and the Eurostar terminals at Ashford and Ebbsfleet make it quick and easy to get to Paris, Brussels and Lille and from there onto the rest of mainland Europe.
+Studying at our Canterbury campus gives you a fantastic opportunity to immerse yourself in both languages.
+There is a large community of French and Spanish-speaking students on campus, and our proximity to airports, the Channel ports and the Eurostar terminals at Ashford and Ebbsfleet make it quick and easy to get to Paris, Brussels and Lille, and from there to the rest of mainland Europe.

-Our facilities include multimedia laboratories, which offer a variety of interactive language learning programmes and dictionaries, and access to audio, video and computer-assisted language learning facilities.
+A number of our staff are native speakers and our facilities include multimedia laboratories, which offer a variety of interactive language learning programmes and dictionaries, and access to audio, video and computer-assisted language learning.

-French and Hispanic Studies is an ideal combination to enable you gain a broad cultural understanding and to embark on an international career.
+French and Hispanic Studies is an ideal combination of subjects to enable you gain a broad cultural understanding and to embark on an international career.

 The following modules are indicative of those offered on this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.